-Film and television projects may be single programs or a series addressing significant figures, events, or ideas and drawing their content from humanities scholarship.
-The programs must be intended for national distribution.
-The program welcomes projects ranging in length from short-form to broadcast-length video.
+Film and television projects may be single programs or a series addressing significant figures, events, or ideas.
+Programs must be intended for national distribution, via traditional carriage or online distribution.
+The Division of Public Programs welcomes projects that range in length from short-form to broadcast-length video.

-Radio projects may involve single programs, limited series, or segments within an ongoing program.
+Radio projects, including podcasts, may involve single programs, limited series, or segments within an ongoing program.
 They may also develop new humanities content to augment existing radio programming or add greater historical background or humanities analysis to the subjects of existing programs.
 They may be intended for regional or national distribution.

-NEH encourages projects that feature multiple formats to engage the public in the exploration of humanities ideas.
-Proposed projects might include complementary components that expand or deepen the audience’s understanding of a subject: for example, museum exhibitions, book/film discussion programs, or other formats that engage audiences in new ways.
-Media Projects grants may not, however, be used to support programs’ general operating costs.
+NEH encourages projects that engage public audiences through multiple formats in the exploration of humanities ideas.
+Proposed projects might include complementary components to a film, television, or radio project.
+These components should deepen the audience’s understanding of the subject in a supplementary manner: for example, book/film discussion programs, supplementary educational websites, or museum exhibitions.

 Development grants enable media producers to collaborate with scholars to develop humanities content and to prepare programs for production.
-Grants should result in a script or a design document and should also yield a detailed plan for outreach and public engagement in collaboration with a partner organization or organizations.
+Grants should result in a script or treatment and should also yield a detailed plan for outreach and public engagement.

-In the last five competitions the Media Projects: Development Grants program (formerly known as America's Media Makers; Development Grants) received an average of 45 applications.
-The program made an average of three grants per competition, for a funding ratio of 7 percent.
+In the last five competitions the Media Projects: Development Grants program received an average of 28 applications.
+The program made an average of three grants per competition, for a funding ratio of 11 percent.